 Parks Canada will need to buy up private land if and when property owners decide to sell to Parks Canada.
 There is no law enacted that says once a national park is established adjacent property owners must first consider selling their property to Parks Canada if and when they are ready to sell.
 Whereas Jasper and Banff were created with the stroke of a pen and some creative negotiations with First Nations, the proposed national park could well take generations and millions of Canadian tax dollars to take shape.

 Parks Canada is not willing to disclose exactly “who” wants to sell their land to form the proposed park.
-I tried that.
-I had to send Parks Canada a personal cheque for $5. to get them to pen a letter denying my request.
-The letter stated Parks Canada cannot disclose that information.
+Not only is Parks Canada tight-lipped about “who” wants to sell their land to the, it costs $5. to have Parks Canada pen a letter denying a request for that very information.

 They are only saying that “some” adjacent property owners want to sell their land to Parks Canada.
 It begs the question: are there people in the South Okanagan and South Similkameen who are currently vocal in supporting the national park because they want to sell their land to Parks Canada?
 If so, that would be deemed to be a legal “Conflict Of Interest”.

-Being that domestic animals and domestic livestock are not permitted in a National Park, who will pay the cost of fencing literally thousands of linear miles of park so that the park area is kept apart from the private land – or so that the private land is kept apart from the park area?
+Being that domestic animals and domestic livestock are not permitted in a National Park, will Parks Canada pay to fence literally thousands of linear miles of park so that the park area is kept apart from the private land – or so that the private land is kept apart from the park area?
 Who will pay to maintain those fences?